The Top Moments From A Decade That Reshaped American Politics

 Think of the legacies and views of men like Harvey Weinstein, Bill Cosby and Matt Lauer before the #MeToo movement.
 The movement has had sweeping effects, not just for powerful men across industries, but also in how companies deal with sexual harassment and misconduct.

-It, of course, has touched politics, too with differing ramifications.
+It, of course, has touched politics, too, with differing ramifications.
 Congress changed its rules to make members more accountable, and members of Congress have resigned — male and female.

 But some Democrats are smarting over the standard they set for themselves.
 Kirsten Gillibrand suffered consequences in her presidential campaign partly because of her leading role in helping force former Minnesota Sen. Al Franken to resign.
 And Biden, of course, has also faced allegations of inappropriate behavior.

-Meanwhile, there have been almost two dozen women who accused Trump of sexual misconduct, and, yet, he was still elected.
+Meanwhile, there have been almost two dozen women who accused Trump of sexual misconduct, yet he was still elected.

 President Trump's election — and impeachment